Maja Hoffmann: LUMA Foundation

 In 2004, Hoffmann founded the LUMA Foundation (Zurich) as a vehicle to express her ongoing artistic commitments, followed by LUMA Arles (France) in 2013, an experimental and cross-disciplinary platform dedicated to the production of exhibitions, art and ideas, research, education, and archives.
 Located at the Parc des Ateliers in Arles, a former industrial site, LUMA Foundation includes a resource center designed by architect Frank Gehry; various industrial buildings rehabilitated by Annabelle Selldorf; and a public park designed by landscape architect Bas Smets.
 The site’s main building, the LUMA Tower by Gehry, opened in the summer of 2021.

 Hoffmann works closely with a core group of art advisors that include Tom Eccles (executive director and associate exhibition curator at the Center for Curatorial Studies, Bard College), artist Liam Gillick, curator Hans Ulrich Obrist, artist Philippe Parreno and curator Beatrix Ruf on a program of exhibitions and multidisciplinary projects presented each year in the site’s newly rehabilitated venues.

+Locarno Film Festival

+In July 2023, Hoffmann was designated by the Board of Directors as the next president of the Locarno Film Festival.
+Her appointment was formally confirmed by the Extraordinary General Assembly in September 2023, and she officially succeeded Marco Solari as President in 2024, becoming the first woman to lead the Festival in its history.